 .
 He has also conducted works by Sebastian Currier, Chen Yi, Chinary Ung, James Mobberley, Louis Andriessen, Carl Schimmel, and Stephen Yip in addition to coaching works by Kaija Saariaho, Martin Bresnick, Zhou Long, Terry Riley, Yehudi Wyner, Xiaogang Ye, Margaret Brouwer, and Stephen Montague to name but a few.
 In the summer of 2009, Hartman served as an orchestra manager for the Aspen Contemporary Ensemble and Aspen Opera Theater Center.

-Hartman is a member of ASCAP, Phi Mu Alpha Sinfonia, the American Music Center, American Composers Forum, and the College Music Society.
-He serves on the National Executive Committee of the Society of Composers, Inc. as Submissions Coordinator.
+Hartman is a member of ASCAP, Phi Mu Alpha Sinfonia, Society of Composers, National Association of Composers/USA, and the College Music Society.
 His primary composition instructors include James Mobberley, Chen Yi, Zhou Long, Paul Rudy, John Beall, and Jennifer Margaret Barker.